smahncke/LPA-TOOLS/tunnel_ionization/README.md

 # Laser-plasma-acceleration tools (LPA-TOOLS)

-## Plasma density analysis (PDA)
+## Tunnel ionization probability (TIP)

 ### DESCRIPTION:

-PDA is a simple python script that plots gas density profiles of a gas mixture (nitrogen & hydrogen) for (ionization-induced trapping) laser plasma accelerators (see an example of a plot below) that are needed for a smooth plasma density for post-acceleration.
+TIP is a python script that plots the tunnel ionization probability due to laser ionization for different gases in dependence of typical parameters used for laser plasma acceleration, i.e. laser amplitude.

 ### REQUIREMENTS: